-In the learning process, nothing can truly replace the interactive experience with a live instructor.
-Instructor-led training (ILT), whether delivered virtually or in a classroom, enables companies to provide personalized and hands-on learning directly to students.
+In the learning process, nothing can truly replace the interactive experience of a live instructor.
+Instructor-led training (ILT) enables companies to provide personalized and hands-on learning directly to students — whether delivered virtually or in a classroom.

 - Have highly complex products

 - Have mechanical products that require hands-on interaction

 - Need to train a relatively small number of students